RAVIGANESHMBHAT/react-custom-hooks/README.md

 ### Prevent unnecessary renders

 #### When a parent component renders, React will recursively render all of it's child components.
 Sometimes, child component goes through the render phase but not through the commit phase(if none of the state values are changed in child component).

+#### In the current commit, we are not passing the ChildOne component as a child component rather we are passing it as a prop to the ParentOne component.
+Actually, we can modify the states but not the props.
+In the current commit, when the React prepares for re-rendering, it gets to know that the current state change is happening from the ParentOne component.
+But ChildOne is the prop of ParentOne and ParentOne doesn't have permission to modify the prop, ChildOne.
+So, React will only re-render the ParentOne component and uses the previously created ChildOne component itself.